fractal-analytics-platform/fractal-containers/README.md

 > ⚠️ The current form of this repository is only used for testing and demos.
 This may change in the future, but you are not advised to use these containers/images for production instances. ⚠️

+## Contributors and license

+The Fractal project is developed by the [BioVisionCenter](https://www.biovisioncenter.uzh.ch/en.html) at the University of Zurich, who contracts [eXact lab S.r.l](https://www.exact-lab.it/en/). for software engineering and development support.

+Unless otherwise specified, Fractal components are released under the BSD 3-Clause License, and copyright is with the BioVisionCenter at the University of Zurich.